 Coming soon to a network near you: consolidation and reinvention.

-Two years ago, the Defense Department developed the Joint Information Environment framework.
-Since then, key stakeholders and drivers have worked to realign, restructure and modernize the department’s information technology networks to increase collaboration while reducing the cyberthreat landscape.
+Two years ago, the U.S. Defense Department developed the Joint Information Environment (JIE) framework.
+Since then, key stakeholders and drivers of the JIE have been working to realign, restructure and modernize the department’s information technology networks to increase collaboration among departments while reducing the cyberthreat landscape.
 The JIE vision is an integrated and interoperable joint enterprise environment that can be leveraged across all department missions—an extremely important development as Defense Department dependence on the network has never been higher and cyberthreats are rising.

 This month, Linton Wells II drew his inspiration for Mission Assurance Moves to the Fore in Cyberspace from Deputy Secretary of Defense William J. Lynn III's recently published article, Defending a New Domain: The Pentagon's Cyberstrategy.
 Wells summarizes Lynn's strategy points, noting that taken on a whole they have a broader implication than just cyberdefense.
-It has more to do with mission assurance, he says.
-But he has a number of concerns, among them: how will the new cyberstrategy be implemented?
-And how can the private sector do a better job of meeting its requirements?
+It has more to do with mission assurance, he says:

 Recognizing a threat is the first step to addressing it, and one way to do that is to track incongruities rather than just monitoring the status quo.
 In this issue of SIGNAL Magazine, Chris Sanders highlights an intrusion detection architecture that does just that.
 His article, "The Exception Becomes the Rule," focuses on how this system enables a rapid, flexible response to cyberthreats.